 The team used these learnings to identify the concept, “Breaking into Something Good” had the best potential to create an impactful viewing experience.

 Before investing in production, PopCorners produced and tested four animatics to optimize the settings, characters and theme.
-While all concepts performed well, one-in-three consumers (32%) were more likely to purchase the product after watching the ad from the winning concept — an outcome that’s 44% above established norms for this metric.
+While all concepts performed well, one-in-three consumers (32%) were more likely to purchase the product after watching the ad from the winning concept.

 But PopCorners knew there was still room for improvement.